How to Get Rid of Glasses Permanently

 LASIK permanently changes the shape of the cornea.

-ICL is reversible because the lens can be removed or replaced if necessary.
+ICL is reversible because the lens can be removed or replaced when cataracts and presbyopia sets in.
+Not If but when.

-This flexibility may be important later in life when vision changes occur.
+This flexibility is important later in life when vision changes occur.

 Dry Eye Risk